AnggaaIs/AnggaaIs/README.md

-# Hey hey! 👋 I'm Angga, your friendly neighborhood coder 🚀
+# Assalamualaikum! 👋 I'm Angga, a Devotee of Code 🚀

-## What's Up? 🌟
+## About Me 🌟
-I'm all about that backend life, especially when it comes to TypeScript magic 💙.
-Think of me as your code genie, granting wishes and making digital dreams come true, one line at a time ✨.
+I'm deeply immersed in the world of backend development, with a heart captivated by TypeScript magic 💙.
+Solving intricate tech puzzles and crafting solutions that inspire and uplift is my mission, guided by the light of faith ✨.

 ## Skills & Tools 🛠️
 - **Languages:** TypeScript, JavaScript 🚀